 - Freelancers only have to submit a surplus income statement for the annual accounts

-Read more about taxation in Germany on their official website.
+Read more about taxation in Germany on the official website.

-In Germany self-employed are exempt from income tax up to an annual income of 9,408 EUR, anything earned beyond that must be taxed.
-The income tax is calculated depending on the annual income, the higher the income the higher the taxes.
+In Germany, self-employed people are exempt from income tax up to an annual income of 9,408 EUR; anything earned beyond that must be taxed.
+The income tax is calculated depending on the yearly salary; the higher the income, the higher the taxes.
 Overall, the tax rate is between 6% and 42%.

 For the second or third year of your independent work, Finanzamt usually decides to set quarterly payment instead, based on previous declarations.